indidginus/protocol-buddy-mobile-info/README.md

 **Protocol Buddy** is a React Native mobile application that provides evidence-based health protocols with interactive dosage calculators.
 The app helps users safely navigate supplement and therapeutic compound dosing with:

-- **Extensive library of evidence-based health protocols** across 14 categories
+- **Extensive library of evidence-based health protocols** across 15 categories
 - **Interactive dosage calculators** with weight-based and fixed dosing
 - **In-depth guides** with cross-links to related protocols
+- **Protocol stacks** - curated multi-protocol combinations for goals like sleep, longevity, and cognition
 - **AskBuddy AI Q&A** for natural-language protocol questions
 - **Smart reminders** and calendar integration
 - **Research citations** for evidence-based recommendations